nding17/CernAnalysisBDT/README.md

 Boosted Decision Trees implementation

-check report.pdf to see the actual results for this analysis
+check /slides/report.pdf to see the actual results for this analysis
 ```